 Wooden buildings

-48 Archival description results for Wooden buildings
+87 Description results for Wooden buildings

-48 results directly related Exclude narrower terms
+87 results directly related Exclude narrower terms

 A boy stands in the snowy landscape outside the schoolhouse on Harris Street in Breckenridge, Colorado, circa 1898.
-Built in 1882, the two-story wood frame schoolhouse featured a bell and cupola centered on the simple gable roof and a shed addition on the south side.
+Built in 1882, the two-story wood frame schoolhouse featured a bell and bell tower centered on the simple gable roof, and a shed addition on the south side.
 Brick chimneys rise from both gable ends and sash windows are pedimented throughout.
 Next door is a side gable frame house.
 In the foreground is a wooden sidewalk running along the east side of Harris Street.
 The schoolhouse was torn down and replaced with a brick structure in 1909.

 Unidentified